jmettraux/podoff/README.md

 ## known bugs

 * podoff parsing is naive, documents that contain uncompressed streams with "endobj", "startxref", "/Root" will disorient podoff
+* completely candid about encoding (only used it for British English documents so far)

 ## links